RentingVoters do not want new rules for owner-occupied rental properties

 SDA

-The "no" at the ballot box is not entirely surprising.
+The no vote at the ballot box is not entirely surprising.
 During the course of the referendum campaign, the bill on rent-to-own requirements was viewed increasingly critically, which is an exceptional case in the formation of opinion for government bills.
-The last polls predicted a close result with a "no" tendency.

-The crash of the bill is a success for the tenants' association, which had launched the referendum.
+The bill's downfall is a success for the tenants' association, which had launched the referendum.
 Despite having fewer financial resources available for the referendum campaign, it was able to convince a majority of people of its arguments together with the left-wing parties.

-The conservative majority in parliament, on the other hand, suffered a defeat.
+The conservative majority suffered a defeat.
 The SVP, FDP and Center Party as well as the trade and homeowners' associations were in the Yes camp.
-The GLP also argued in favor of a yes vote for the regulations on personal use.
+The GLP also argued for a yes vote on the owner-occupier regulations.

 The supporters wanted to simplify the conditions for exceptional early terminations.
 The asserted personal use should now be "significant and current when assessed objectively".
 In future, courts would have had to rely on this wording when assessing specific disputes.
 Today, terminations are only possible for "urgent" personal use.

 The new rules should mean that rented rooms can be used by the owners themselves more quickly than is currently the case.
 The conditions for urgent personal use are often unclear, argued those in favor of the reform.
-Sometimes lengthy procedures are the result.
+This sometimes results in lengthy procedures.